-A child care setting that offers a variety of activities and experiences will help children develop skills for school readiness.
+A child care setting that offers a variety of activities and experiences will help children develop skills for future readiness.
 Look for a balance of active, quiet, indoor and outdoor play based on the abilities and interests of children.

 Talking and Language Provider 1 Provider 2 Provider 3 To help children use words the caregiver: Reads stories, sings songs and names objects with the children.
-Encourages the children to talk and ask questions.
-Offers books, games and other materials such as magazines and tapes/CDs for the children to use on their own.
+Talks to children even during times like changing diapers and feeding.
+Offers books, games and other materials such as colorful cloth and cardboard books.